bastienleonard/pysfml-cython/doc/sphinx/source/reference/graphics/drawing.rst

       pixels. *pixels* is assumed to contain 32-bits RGBA pixels, and have the given *width* and *height*.
 If not, the behavior is undefined.
 If *pixels* is ``None``, an empty image is created.

+   .. classmethod:: load_from_stream(InputStream stream)

+      Load the image from a custom stream.
+The supported image formats are bmp, png, tga, jpg, gif, psd, hdr and pic.
+Some format options are not supported, like progressive jpeg.

+      :exc:`PySFMLException` is raised if an error occurs.

    .. method:: copy(Image source, int dest_x, int dest_y\
                     [, source_rect, apply_alpha])